 If you’re unfamiliar, battery banks are small, portable power sources.
 For example, the RAVPower battery pack can provide six full iPhone charges.

-If you find an issue on board the iOS 12.1 beta, make sure you report it to Apple.
+If you decide to download the beta and you find an issue on board, make sure you report it to Apple.
 This way, its engineers can get to work on a fix.

-Apple will likely release one or two more betas before the official release and there's a chance your efforts will lead to a fix in a future release.
+Apple will likely release a few more iOS 12.1.3 more betas before the official release and there's a chance your efforts will lead to a fix in a future release.

 If you're sick and tired of dealing with iOS bugs and performance issues on your mobile devices, give the iOS 12.1.3 beta a try today.